Facilities and Resources

 The Willow Bowl is located at the southwest corner of campus.
 The outdoor amphitheater has seating for more than 2,000.
 It is used for a variety of activities including Wayne State College and Wayne High School graduations, Shakespearean plays, weddings and a host of student activities.
 For more information, call 402-375-7485.

 The Wayne State College Bookstore is located in the Student Center.
-WSC clothing, gifts, greeting cards, software and other items are available for purchase.
-Wayne State College chose Follett Higher Education Group to provide students with course materials, general reading books and references, supplies, computer products, and spirit apparel and accessories.
+At the campus bookstore, you can shop for WSC apparel and gifts, including t-shirts, hoodies, fan gear, and other WSC clothing and accessories.
+You can also buy textbooks, course materials for classes, school supplies, and software.
 The bookstore is on the atrium level of the Student Center.
-Hours are 8 a.m. to 6 p.m.
+Bookstore hours are 8 a.m. to 6 p.m.
 Monday through Thursday, 8 a.m. to 5 p.m.
 Friday, and 10 a.m. to 2 p.m.
 Saturday.
 The Wayne State College Bookstore is part of the efollett.com bookstore network.
-The network serves more than 4 million students across North America.
-Patrons can shop the Wayne State College Bookstore through www.waynestatecollege.bkstr.com or directly through efollett.com.
+You can shop the Wayne State College Bookstore online through www.waynestatecollege.bkstr.com.

 Tennis courts are available during the spring and summer months between 8 a.m. and 11 p.m., depending upon weather conditions and user demand.
 Tournaments or private lessons are scheduled through the Recreation Center.
 For more information, call 402-375-7521.